 How to apply for recognition of a student association

-The status of recognised association is granted by the Student Life & Studies Board (Conseil de la vie étudiante et de la formation-CVEF), in concertation with the Student life department and campus management, for the duration of two academic years.
+The status of recognised association is granted by the Student Life & Education Committee (Conseil de la vie étudiante et de la formation-CVEF), in conjunction with the Department of Campus Life & Student Engagement and campus management, for the duration of two academic years.

 Student associations that have gained their recognition may benefit from practical resources provided by Sciences Po in order to implement their project.

 Please note: before starting to fill in the form, which must be completed in French, please refer to the detailed Guidelines for the recognition procedure (in French and English).